sulu/sulu-docs/reference/content-types/block.rst

 Twig
 ----

-The best way to render a block is having a separate file per type and use the following function to achieve this:
+A reusable way for rendering blocks is having a separate template file per type:

 .. code-block:: twig